electronicarts/gigi/readme/tutorial/tutorial.md

 */
 ```

 Now that we have our shader written, we need to create a compute shader action node.
-In the editor, right click and create an "actionComputeShader" node.
+In the editor, right click and select "Compute Shader" to create a new "actionComputeShader" node.
 Then:

 1. Set the name to "DoBlur"
 2. In the "Shader" drop down, choose our new shader "DoBlurCS".
 After this, our resources "input" and "output" will appear as pins.